Saphulele/Hospital_Management_System/Project Documentation/Case Specifications.md

 System logs the emergency override.

-Alternative Flows:
+**Alternative Flows:**

-AF1: No available slots: If no slots are available, the system alerts the admin.
+**Alternative Flow 1:** No available slots: If no slots are available, the system alerts the admin.

-AF2: Patient refusal: If a patient refuses the rescheduled appointment, the system cancels the appointment.
+**Alternative Flow 2:** Patient refusal: If a patient refuses the rescheduled appointment, the system cancels the appointment.